justMoritz/3d-game-engine/README.md

 # Case Study

 ## Starting Point
 Javidx9's YouTube video titled [“Code-It-Yourself!
-First Person Shooter (Quick and Simple C++)”](https://www.youtube.com/watch?v=xW8skO7MFYw), it's a great and easy-to-follow tutorial for writing a simple 3D game to run in a command line terminal.
+First Person Shooter (Quick and Simple C++)”](https://www.youtube.com/watch?v=xW8skO7MFYw), it's a great and easy-to-follow tutorial for writing a raycaster game that runs in a command line terminal!
 It goes into much depth on the calculations, maths, and theories behind a raycaster engine, and is just honestly a really cool concept.
 My goal was it to adapt it for JavaScript, run it in a browser, and then take it a little further!

-## Raycasting and ‘3D’
+#### Raycasting and 3D
-The first question might be…is it 3D?
+The first question might be…is it actually 3D?
 That depends.
 You could argue that even polygonal 3D rendering is just a 2D representation of three-dimensional space.
 And so is this raycaster!
 While it has clearly more limitations than a polygonal world, it's still in essence the illusion of a 3D world, created in 2D pixels from a set of coordinates.

 ## Just text on a screen
 This is a game engine built with nothing but mono-spaced ASCII characters, so I thought it might be a lot more fun to just have the game be actual text!
 As a result, that's just what it is.
 No JavaScript canvas, no divs, just plan old text!